saucekode/bitstackcode/src/the-journey-begins.md

 Although I'm going for DevOps, the program seems to be focused on the cloud, specifically AWS.
 It's been interesting so far, but what I find really fascinating is the vast estate of resources that is Amazon Web Services.
 It keeps unraveling, and no, I won't stress myself to know it all.

-I'm really enjoying DevOps and looking forward to sharing my experience here -- holding nothing back.
+I'm really enjoying DevOps and looking forward to sharing my experience here.

 Alrighty!
 Ciao, till my next note 🙌.